Date Thesis Awarded

 Orexins are a class of neuropeptides that are associated with homeostatic functions, such as food intake, sexual behavior, and the sleep/wake cycle.
 Orexins also play a pivotal role in cognitive processes such as attention and memory.
 In the present experiment, we employed a visual attention task to assess the effects of intranasal administration of orexin A in rats.
 This task required the rats to discriminate between trials when a visual light was illuminated from trials when the light was not illuminated.
 We tested the efficacy of this administration technique to see its viability as a therapeutic in attention disorders.
 Intranasal orexin A decreased accuracy in the visual sustained attention task, specifically on trials when the light was not illuminated.
 This task performance decline may be due to the over-activation orexins, which in turn hyper-excites the acetylcholine-releasing neurons, a neurotransmitter system known to be critical for attention.

 Feldmann, Jacob, "Efficacy of Intranasal Administration: A Clinical Approach to Attention" (2018).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1247.

 Creative Commons License